mandalijvm/example/README.md

 # Mandali - ThreadSafetyAnalyzer

-ThreadSafetyAnalyzer is a Java library designed to detect potential thread safety issues within Java classes.
+**Mandali - ThreadSafetyAnalyzer** is a Java library designed to detect potential thread safety issues within Java classes.
+The name **Mandali** is inspired by the Indonesian words "Man" (safe) and "Dali" (controlled), symbolizing **safety under control**.
 This library helps identify the use of collections that may not be thread-safe in multi-threaded environments and automatically detects deadlocks when running.

 ## Features